 A 24-week, randomized, open-label trial was conducted to compare the safety and efficacy of BYDUREON to BYETTA in patients with type 2 diabetes and inadequate glycemic control with diet and exercise alone or with oral antidiabetic therapy, including metformin, a sulfonylurea, a thiazolidinedione, or combination of two of those therapies.

-A total of 252 patients were studied: 149 (59%) were Caucasian, 78 (31%) were Hispanic, 15 (6%) were Black and 10 (4%) were Asian.
+A total of 252 patients were studied: 149 (59%) were Caucasian, 78 (31%) Hispanic, 15 (6%) Black, and 10 (4%) Asian.
 Patients were treated with diet and exercise alone (19%), a single oral antidiabetic agent (47%), or combination therapy of oral antidiabetic agents (35%).
 The mean baseline HbA1c was 8.4%.
-Patients were randomly assigned to receive BYDUREON 2 mg once every seven days (weekly) or BYETTA (10 mcg twice-daily), in addition to existing oral antidiabetic agents.
-Patients assigned to BYETTA initiated treatment with 5 mcg twice-daily then increased the dose to 10 mcg twice-daily after 4 weeks.
+Patients were randomly assigned to receive BYDUREON 2 mg once every 7 days (weekly) or BYETTA (10 mcg twice daily), in addition to existing oral antidiabetic agents.
+Patients assigned to BYETTA initiated treatment with 5 mcg twice daily then increased the dose to 10 mcg twice daily after 4 weeks.

 The primary endpoint was change in HbA1c from baseline to Week 24 (or the last value at time of early discontinuation).
 Change in body weight was a secondary endpoint.
 Twenty-four week study results are summarized in Table 4.

 Table 4: Results of 24-Week Trial of BYDUREON

 |Intent-to-Treat Population (N)||129||123|

 |Mean Change at Week 24†||-1.6||?0.9|